 You hear it all the time...if it’s good for your heart, it’s good for your brain!
 Well, if you need more evidence, a new report by the Global Council on Brain Health from February 2020 validates that “heart/brain” connection”.
-Here’s the latest thinking from doctors, scientists, and policy makers from around the world:
+Here’s the latest thinking from doctors, scientists, and policymakers from around the world:

 Practical brain health tips for individuals include: